Starscream-11813/MathBot/README.md

 * Shah Md.
 Jawad Kabir- 180041234

 ## Foreword:
 The goal of this model is to translate an MWP statement to a valid math expression, which when evaluated, yields the solution to the problem.
+For a better understanding of the underlying transformer model, please go through the `MathBot.ipynb` file and the relevant literature that have been cited.

 ## Introduction:
 ### Definition: